rakshitha123/SETAR_Trees/README.md

 See the examples provided in "./experiments/setar_forest_experiments.R" script for more details.

 ## Executing the Benchmark Models
-In our paper, we have compared the performance of our proposed SETAR-Tree and forest models against a number of benchmarks including 2 traditional univariate forecasting models:
+In our paper, we have compared the performance of our proposed SETAR-Tree and forest models against a number of benchmarks including 4 traditional univariate forecasting models:
-Exponential Smoothing (ETS) and Auto-Regressive Integrated Moving Average (ARIMA), and 7 global forecasting models: PR, Feed-Forward Neural Network (FFNN), Regression Tree, LightGBM, CatBoost, eXtreme Gradient Boosting (XGBoost) and Random Forest.
+Exponential Smoothing (ETS), Auto-Regressive Integrated Moving Average (ARIMA), SETAR and Smooth Transition Autoregressive (STAR), and 8 global forecasting models: PR, Cubist, Feed-Forward Neural Network (FFNN), Regression Tree, LightGBM, CatBoost, eXtreme Gradient Boosting (XGBoost) and Random Forest.

 The traditional univariate forecasting models can be executed using the "do_local_forecasting" function implemented in "./experiments/local_model_experiments.R" script.